iaugegawuefj/BSE_Alexa_Portfolio/index.md

 # Starter Project

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- This lamp, stylized like a cat, is the exact opposite of the pinnacle of engineering.
-Sporting a grand total of 6 components (a photoresistor, 100k resistor, transistor, battery holder, LED, and on/off switch), 24 solder joints, and one function, this project demonstrates nothing but my absolute inexperience with engineering.
-My biggest takeaway from this was my absolute inepitude.
-Other than that, I figured how to solder properly, so it wasn't a total waste.
+This lamp, stylized like a cat, is the exact opposite of the pinnacle of engineering.
+Sporting a grand total of 7 components (a photoresistor, 100k resistor, transistor, battery, battery holder, LED, and on/off switch), 24 solder joints, and one function, this project demonstrates nothing but my absolute inexperience with engineering.
+My biggest takeaway from this was my absolute ineptitude.
+Other than that, I figured out how to solder properly, so it wasn't a total waste.

-- This project mostly relies on the photoresistor.
-Photoresistors change their resistance based on how much
+This project mostly relies on the photoresistor.
+Photoresistors change their resistance based on how much light there is.
+Under bright conditions, its resistance decreases, and under dark conditions its resistance increases drastically.
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+Generally, the electricity from the battery goes through the resistor.
+From there, it can either go through the transistor or photoresistor.
+When it’s bright, the current prefers going through the photoresistor due to its weak resistance.
+This means that the amount of current going through the photoresistor increases, and not enough electricity gets to the transistor to turn it on.
+When it’s dark, the photoresistor’s resistance is maximized.
+Because of this, the current going through the photoresistor decreases, and therefore the current going to the transistor increases.
+Enough electricity flows through the transistor’s collector and base legs to turn on the LED.

+The main challenge I had with this project was my inexperience with soldering.
+I kept on forgetting to heat the metal itself, not just the solder, which made the solder not stick to the surfaces it needed to and prevented the flow of electricity throughout the project.
+In order to remedy this problem, I now pay close attention to how hot the materials I work with are when I solder.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.